NatiSayada/k3s-proxmox-terraform-ansible/README.md

-# Build a Kubernetes cluster using k3s via Ansible and Terraform
+# Build a Kubernetes cluster using k3s on Proxmox via Ansible and Terraform

 Author: <https://github.com/itwars> and <https://github.com/NatiSayada>